Naan Avan Illai (2007 film): Plot

 Meanwhile, Sharada's own daughter Anjali is surprised at the developments as she too had been conned by the man, but only of some money, faking a painting by posing as an acclaimed artist Zakir Hussain.
 A law student herself, Anjali quite clearly sees through "Annamalai"'s schemes but is impressed by his brilliant performance in court, and like Monika, wishes him to be acquitted.

 At the end of the hearing, Justice Sharada is inevitably forced to acquit "Annamalai" for lack of evidence, but the girls he cheated are waiting with drawn daggers for him.
 While he escapes all four of the present, another lady in a saree gets him in the heart.
 She reveals herself to the DySP as yet another woman who was cheated.
-The scene ends with Annamalai going down, making a cross with Jesus' name on his lips, but the movie end cutting short to the same person in a totally different appearance bluffing his way to a Caucasian girls in a foreign background.
+The scene ends with Annamalai going down, making a cross with Jesus' name on his lips, but the film ends cutting short to the same person in a totally different appearance bluffing his way to a Caucasian girls in a foreign background.

 Soundtrack

-The soundtracks were composed by Vijay Antony and D. Imman.
+The soundtrack was composed by Vijay Antony.
 The song "Radha Kadhal" is the remake of the song "Radha Kadhal Varadha" from the original film.